Why Welcome Emails Are The Most Important Email You Will Send

 What Is a Welcome Email?

-A welcome email simply refers to an email that goes out immediately to your subscriber, as soon as they sign up to your email list.
+A welcome email simply refers to an email that goes out immediately to your subscriber.
+This is the first email they receive when they sign up to your email list.
 If you are offering some form of opt-in or content upgrade then it will likely contain a link to the resource you are offering.

 It is so easy, however, to put off creating a welcome email.
 Whether the technical challenge of accomplishing this, or simply a lack of clarity as to what to write, it can easily get put on the ‘back burner’.